-The second element of type $'i$ serves as an index into the output function space.
-We use indices instead of functions themselves to enable the reuse of the same output functions for different transitions.
+The second element of type $'i$ in LTTS serves as an index into the output function space.
+We use indices instead of functions to enable the reuse of the same output functions for different transitions.
 The mapping $\mathcal{M}_t$ associates each index with a specific output function.
 These output functions, formalized by \texttt{Tlabel}, map a single input element to a set of possible output elements rather than to a single element.
-This design enables non-deterministic output behavior, where the transducer may select any element from the output set randomly or according to specified criteria.
-Additionally, output functions can produce the empty string $\varepsilon$ by returning $\texttt{None}$, providing further flexibility in transition behavior.
+This design enables nondeterministic output behavior, where the transducer may select any element from the output set arbitrarily or according to specified criteria.
+Further, output functions can produce empty string $\varepsilon$ by returning $\texttt{None}$, providing further flexibility in transition behavior.